-The Chase Sapphire Reserve benefits are loaded with value, which is why I still consider it to be the #1 travel rewards credit card on the market.
+The Chase Sapphire Reserve benefits are loaded with value, which is why I still consider it to be the #1 travel rewards credit card on the market for non-beginners who know how to maximize their travel perks.
 But it pays to know a little about these perks so you don’t miss out on cool opportunities like going to the Emmy’s or valuable travel protections like primary rental car coverage.

-The value of the sign-up bonus depends on how you redeem your points, though.
+The value of the 50,000 point welcome bonus depends on how you redeem your points, though.

 You can use your points toward travel in a couple of ways.